Contrarian Investing Prevails: Geopolitical Risk Index by Country

 Cognitive Biases in Geopolitical Risk Assessment

 Cognitive biases can significantly impact how investors interpret and react to the geopolitical risk index by country.
-One such bias is the availability heuristic, where people overestimate the likelihood of events that are easily recalled or widely reported in the media.
+One such bias is the availability heuristic, where people overestimate the likelihood of events easily recalled or widely reported in the media.

 Daniel Kahneman, a psychologist who won the Nobel Prize in Economics in 2002, has extensively studied cognitive biases in decision-making.
 His work on prospect theory shows how people’s attitudes toward potential gains and losses can lead to irrational behaviour in financial markets, particularly when faced with geopolitical uncertainties.